 Secondly: we’ll blend some of the soup to make a thicker base.
 Instead of a water-based thin broth, pureeing some of the lentils and veggies creates a much thicker base, more like tomato soup.

 You can choose how thick or thin you want your soup by pureeing just a little, or most of the soup.
 I use an immersion blender for this, but you can remove a few cups of the soup and puree in a blender, as well.

 This is always one of my biggest dilemmas: how do we make soup a meal?
 In warmer weather, I like to serve soup with a big green salad, but it’s not always the most tempting in the winter.

-I always recommend a good loaf of crusty bread to soak up any extra soup broth and an additional vegetable.
+I always recommend a good loaf of crusty bread to soak up any extra soup broth (or these delicious homemade garlic cheddar buttermilk biscuits!) and an additional vegetable.

 For this round, I made some zucchini and carrot cornmeal fritters.
 My 11 month old loves them, they’re perfect to pack in her daycare lunches, and I spice them up with turmeric, smoked paprika (notice a trend in my favorite flavors?) and ground chipotle to continue to expose her to bold flavors.

 (My 3 year old was iffy on the fritters, but hey — you’re never going to win everything.
 At least he really liked the soup.)